Danson77/Simple-Command-Builder/README.md

 ### If you have a farm of bots you can automate uploading strategies with updated parameters to designated IP address using SSH with one click (For Faster uploading without a password use ssh keys)

 # !!!
 Before You Start !!!
-You need to edit the location of the files
+You need to edit few lines

 #### You can easily adjust command and default parameters to your needs but mine I found optimal for daily use on my 32 core on 128GB RAM
 #### If you don't want it to crash start with two workers and then increase till crashes, each time you increase --timerange on Hypoeropt the workers might crash so you have to lower (days) or decrease the number of workers (it's all about your ram and finding balance but I would aim for longer days)